porqz/Ranger/README.md

 # Ranger

-Ranger is _cross-browser_ jQuery pligin, which provides methods for _easy_ working with cursor (caret) and selections.
+Ranger is _cross-browser_ jQuery plugin, which provides methods for _easy_ working with cursor (caret) and selections.

 ## Usage